StrangeBeeCorp/docs/docs/thehive/administration/authentication/ad.md

 # How to Configure an Active Directory Authentication Provider

-This topic provides step-by-step instructions for configuring an Active Directory authentication provider in TheHive.
+This topic provides step-by-step instructions for configuring an Active Directory (AD) authentication provider in TheHive.

 {!includes/license-required-authentication.md!}